 Figure two is a graph we should be more familiar with these days as it reflects actual photosynthesis inside plant tissue—not what happens in a test tube, as was shown in figure one.
 There is still a peak in the blue and red wavelengths, but there is much more photosynthesis going on in the 500 to 600 wavelength band—the green and yellow area—than we generally recognize.

-Obviously plants do reflect more green light, which is why foliage looks green to us; however, there are pigments present in the plant trapping this green light and passing the energy on to chlorophyll for photosynthesis, so green light still drives the process.
+As plants reflect more green light, which is why foliage looks green to us; however, there are pigments present in the plant trapping this green light and passing the energy on to chlorophyll for photosynthesis, so green light still drives the process.
 This graph is an average response taken from a large number of common plant species, so it reflects accurately what occurs in most crops.

 It shows that inside plant tissue the role of green and yellow light in triggering photosynthesis is actually surprisingly important.
 The reason behind this is that chlorophyll is not the only pigment that can absorb light—there is a range of other accessory or antenna pigments that use green and yellow light as well.
 For example, much of the photosynthesis occurring in the green waveband (540 nm) results from absorption by active carotenoids.